- What is a Site to Site VPN?

 Scenario 4: Only allow one Client network to access one Server network

 When the client network is connected to the VPN, it will have access to all networks in the Server site by default.
 You may need to disable the VPN client for your Client network and add a policy-based routing rule.
 Learn more in our article about Policy Based Routing.

 Common Issues and Fixes

-- IPv6 Traffic is NOT supported, and will NOT be routed to VPN.
-Please make sure your IPv6 is turned off.
-(For Firewalla Gold, go to Network -> LAN network -> turn off IPv6)
+- IPv6 Traffic is NOT supported and will NOT be routed to VPN.
+Please make sure IPv6 is turned off (For Firewalla Gold users, go to Network -> LAN network -> turn off IPv6).

-- Only the OpenVPN & WireGuard are supported for Site to Site VPN.
+- Only OpenVPN & WireGuard protocols support Site to Site VPN.

-- Devices (i.e. laptop/phone/pad, etc) should not use any local DNS servers.
+- Devices (i.e., laptops, phones, tablets, etc.) should not use local DNS servers.

-- DO NOT use the same subnets between two sites, which might cause unexpected problems.
+- DO NOT use the same subnets between two sites.
+Doing so may cause connection issues.